Dfinitski/N7DDC-ATU-100-mini-and-extended-boards/README.md

 # N7DDC ATU-100 extended board
 ---
-## The flexible tunable firmware for ATU from 5x5 to 7x7 elements, up to 1500 Watt power
+## The flexible tunable firmware for ATU from 5x5 to 7x7 elements, up to 1500 Watt measured power

 ### The autor's 7x7 elements 100 Watt version